 - Recognise, find and name a quarter as one of four equal parts of an object, shape or quantity

-What your child needs to know about fractions, decimals and percentages in Year 2
+What children need to know about fractions, decimals and percentages in Year 2

 This year, pupils will be introduced to fractions in greater depth, and they will be taught to:

 - Recognise find, name and write fractions ⅓, ¼, 2/4, and ¾ of a length, shape, set of objects or quantity

 - Write simple fractions.
 For example, ½ of 6 = 3 and recognise the equivalence of 2/4 and ½

 In Year 2 pupils should also be able to count fractions up to 10 whilst starting from any number and using ½, 2/4, ¾ on the number line.
 For example 3, 3 ¼, 3 ½, 3 ¾, 4.